medibloc/panacea-js-old/docs/panaceajs.rst

 - The :ref:`local.transaction <transaction>` object contains functions to generate transaction.
 - The :ref:`healthData <healthData>` object helps to encode and decode the health data as :ref:`MHD format <mhd>`.
 - The :ref:`identification <identification>` contains identification functions.
-- The :ref:`utils <utils>` object provides utility functions for medjs.
+- The :ref:`utils <utils>` object provides utility functions for panaceajs.

 Parameters
 ----------